CodeYourFuture/fundamentals-course/lesson-3.md

 5 minutes to prep:

 Pick your favourite project (or the one that's most interesting to talk about) and get ready to explain:

-* what you added to it
+* What you added to it
-* what was difficult
+* What was difficult
-* what you like and don't like about it
+* What you like and don't like about it
-* what you would add if you had time
+* What you would add if you had time
 * Any parts of the code you still don't understand and might want help with

-With your table-mates, find a quiet space in the allowed areas, and set a stopwatch for 2 minutes.
-First presenter to go ahead:
+With your table-mates, find a quiet space, and set a stopwatch for 2 minutes and present.
+Here are some tips:

 * Present to your classmates, not just to the volunteer
-* cover the above points
+* Cover the above points
-* speak clearly
+* Speak clearly
-* face the people you're talking to, as much as possible.
+* Face the people you're talking to, as much as possible.
 Don't just face the screen
-* try to make it fun!
+* Try to make it fun!
-* stick to the time.
+* Stick to the time.
 The volunteer will cut you off at 2 minutes!
-* don't go into too much detail on one point - 2 minutes is NOT much time at all.
+* Don't go into too much detail on one point - 2 minutes is NOT much time at all

 ## 1-to-1 with volunteers: critical questions for getting unstuck

-We'll now spend 30 minutes where you can ask the volunteers with help on serious *questions that have really been blocking your progress* through the khan academy course.
+We'll now spend 30 minutes where you can ask the volunteers with help on serious *questions that have really been blocking your progress* through the Khan Academy course.

-If you have other more advanced questions that aren't blocking you, please don't ask them yet (unless you see that the volunteers are clearly not busy helping with more fundamental issues).
+If you have other more advanced questions that aren't blocking you, please **don't** ask them yet (unless you see that the volunteers are clearly not busy helping with more fundamental issues).
 We'll have time later for those questions.

-## Khan Academy Projects
+## Improve your favourite Khan Academy project

-The Khan Academy course includes some _projects_.
-Pick your 2 favourite projects and think about how you would improve them.
-Maybe you want to add more food to the dinner plate.
-We'll be working in groups to help make those changes together.
-The teaching assistants will also be available to help your group if you're stuck.
+Now we'll work in *pairs* to make the changes to your favourite Khan Academy you described in your presentation earlier.
+Remember that if you and your pair are totally stuck on something, ask a volunteer to help you - they're here to help!

 ### Pair-programming (2 students)

 It's good to code with a friend.
 You learn SO much.
-Many professional teams program in pairs for a part of each day.
+Programmers call this *pair programming* and many professional teams program in pairs for a part of each day.

-We'll talk VERY briefly about what pair-programming is (2 minutes) and how you can do it.
+We'll talk VERY briefly about what pair-programming is and how you can do it.
+Here are some tips on how to pair well:

-Then we'll all have a chance to work on a khan academy project in a pair.

-Some notes:
-* Pick a partner who is roughly at your level and ideally who is interested in a similar programming task (e.g. animating a fish, or improving the text on an Ad Design project)
+* Pick a partner who is roughly at your level and ideally who is interested in a similar programming task (e.g. animating a fish in the fish tank project, or improving the text on an Ad Design project)
 * *Define a small task clearly* that you are both happy to work on together.
 You need clarity or you may be "pulling in two different directions".
-Example dialog:
+Example dialogue that you might have with your partner:
   * "Well, I'd like to add a column of bubbles above each fish."
   * "Yes, I like that idea"
   * "But let's not try to animate them, at least not in this first task?"
   * "Yep, let's keep it simple!
 Once we've got them showing up correctly, we can decide what's next!"
   * "So, just like..
 5 bubbles spaced out in a vertical line above the front of each fish?"
   * "Let's do it! :)"
   * ... they are successful
   * "hmm, maybe let's add a little randomness to their position so it looks more natural"
   * "ooh, sounds good. i don't know how to do that"
   * "well, it's your turn on the keyboard now, anyway.  i'll talk you through it.  do you know what the random() function does?"
   * ...

-* Switch between "driver " and "navigator" roles every 10 minutes.
+* Switch between *driver* and *navigator* roles every 10 minutes
+  * The "driver" is the person typing on the keyboard, just thinking about what needs to be written
+  * The "navigator" reviews what the driver is doing and is thinking about to write next
-* Don't dominate - this is teamwork.
-Even when you're in charge of the keyboard you are not in charge of all the decisions.
-Try to find agreement with your team-members.
+* Don't dominate - this is teamwork
+  * Even when you're in charge of the keyboard you are not in charge of all the decisions
+  * Try to find agreement with your partner
-    * If you think you know more and better than your teammate then take the opportunity to help them learn.
-The more they do, the more decisions they make, the more chance they'll have to reflect and learn.
+  * If you think you know more and better than your partner then take the opportunity to help them learn.
+The more they do, the more decisions they make, the more chance they'll have to reflect and learn
-* Defend yourself.
-Some partners will try to dominate and rule the keyboard or dictate every decision.
-Take your turn at the keyboard, and speak up when you have ideas.
-Ask for your partner to slow down if they're going too fast or to explain if they are adding code you don't understand.
-Take responsibility for gaining that understanding, and ask for help from your partner in getting there.
+* Defend yourself - some partners will try to dominate and rule the keyboard or dictate every decision
+  * Make sure you get your turn at the keyboard, and speak up when you have ideas
+  * Ask for your partner to slow down if they're going too fast or to explain if they are adding code you don't understand

-*I'm stressing out!*
+  * Take responsibility for gaining that understanding, and ask for help from your partner in getting there

+#### I'm stressing out!

 This will only be a short (20-30 minutes) pairing task, so don't stress if you find don't get on with your partner.
 This happens to professionals, and employers REALLY care how you behave in a pairing session, so treat it as important practice, and try to find a way to get on.

 Often this stress can arise between two dominant personalities both of whom think they are right.
 If this is your case it might be clever for you to let the other person make more of the decisions.

-mentor notes:

-* volunteers to call out to switch navigator and driver roles every 10 minutes loosely
-* don't run the session too long.  stressful for some.

-#### reflect on pair-programming
+#### Reflect on pair-programming

 * two minutes
 * easy/hard?
 * advantages? disadvantages?